alaffin12/stackedit/Caught by Stradh.md

 > "I came here, eons ago, in search of something similar.
 I heard whispers of shadowed secrets and forbidden knowledge.
 The ancients, it was said, knew what I could not.
 Do you know what I found?"
 >
 > "Nothing.
 Empty promises and the shell of something greater."
-> >
+>
 > "Do yourselves a favour.
 Leave this path.
 Come and join me in Castle Ravenloft.
 You are prisoners here, it is true, but you need not make Barovia a prison.
 You are not the usual sort who wander into my domain.
 You are powerful.
 Formidable.
 Come - join me.
 Help me regain my Katarina.
-That alone will break the endless cycle of this land, and free all of us!"
+That feat and that feat alone will break the endless cycle of this land, and free all of us!"

 ### Amber Temple